25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 These have be deprecated:

 - `componentWillReceiveProps(nextProps)`: Invoked when a component is receiving new props.
-Calling `this.setState()` will not trigger re-rendering.
+Calling `this.setState()` will not trigger re-rendering

 - `componentWillUpdate(nextProps, nextState)`: Invoked immediately before rending when new props or state being received.
-State change via `this.setState` is not allowed as this function should be strictly used to prepare for upcoming update and not trigger an update itself.
+State change via `this.setState` is not allowed as this function should be strictly used to prepare for upcoming update and not trigger an update itself

 :::

 ### Unmounting

-Unmounting is when a component is being removed from the DOM.
+Unmounting is when a component is being removed from the DOM

 Order of method calls based on updates:

 - `componentWillUnmount`

 1. `componentWillUnmount`: **Invoked once, immediately before a component is unmounted from the DOM**.
-Used for clean-up operations like removing any event listener's timers defined in mounting life cycle.
+Used for clean-up operations like removing any event listener's timers defined in mounting life cycle
    - Tear down or clean up tasks or code that will otherwise clutter the app before the component disappears

    - Remove event listeners